-U.S. Environmental Services: A Gibson business unit that engaged in trucking and transportation in the U.S. and included a network of midstream infrastructure assets such as PRDs, disposed on May 3, 2018.
+U.S. Environmental Services: A previously divested Gibson business unit that engaged in trucking and transportation in the U.S. and included a network of midstream infrastructure assets such as processing, recovery and disposal facilities.
+This business unit was disposed by Gibson on May 3, 2018.